hzFishy/UnrealNotes/content/Unreal Engine/Networking/Networked Streamed levels.md

 - Load level on server and clients
 - Use same override name (NEEDS TO BE UNIQUE !)
-- set should be visible to true
+- set "should be visible" to true